sqlxpert/lights-off-aws/README.md

 ### Hidden Policies

-Service and resource control policies (SCPs and RCPs), permission boundaries, and session policies can interfere with Lights Off.
-Ask your AWS administrator!
+Service and resource control policies (SCPs and RCPs), permissions boundaries, and session policies can interfere with the installation or usage of Lights Off.
+Check with your AWS administrator!

 ## Accessing Backups